survivejs/webpack-book/manuscript/building_with_webpack/splitting_bundles.md

 The setup tells Webpack that we want a separate *entry chunk* for our project `vendor` level dependencies.

 Beyond this, it's possible to define chunks that are loaded dynamically.
 This can be achieved through [require.ensure](https://webpack.github.io/docs/code-splitting.html).
-We'll cover bundle splitting in detail later in this book.
+We'll cover it in the *Understanding Chunks* chapter.

 If you execute the build now using `npm run build`, you should see something along this: